boblannon/notebooks/README.md

     * you may have to download some of the corpus resources: http://nltk.org/api/nltk.html#module-nltk.downloader
 * pandas
     * also in PyPi
-    * wes mckinney's book also describes good ways to set up your environment with EPD

 Running a notebook
 ------------------